-Pininyahang manok with gata is a classic Filipino Chicken dish famed by the complimenting flavors from the coconut cream and the sour freshness of the pineapples.
-Cuts of chicken are allowed to be braised on a sweet and creamy sauce together with some carrots, potatoes, onion, garlic and bell peppers for colors and contrast.
+Pininyahang manok with gata is made by simmering chicken pieces in sauce made with Coconut milk, pineapple syrup, pineapple chunks, garlic, onion, potatoes, carrot, green belly pepper, fish sauce, salt an pepper.
+Pininyahang manok with gata is a classic Filipino Chicken dish famed by the complimenting flavours from the coconut cream and the sour freshness of the pineapples.
 This is best served with hot steaming rice.

 PININYAHANG MANOK WITH GATA

 Pineapples are one of the best summer tropical fruits and we love the refreshing feeling it brings.
 Aside from being used in desserts, smoothies and shakes, did you know that pineapple works in viands as well?

 Some dishes needs some acidity and sweetness at the same time.
 You cannot get that from a regular vinegar and sugar combination.
 That’s a power only pineapples can bring.
 Pineapples have been a part of many dishes (adobo, ginataan, hamonado, sweet and sour) and adds a remarkable flavor to them.

 We know coconut cream dishes is one of the usual Filipino favorites.
 I consider this pininyahang manok with gata (also known as pineapple chicken) as an upgraded version of our gata dishes.